jamesqquick/js-challenges-site/README.md

-# js-challenges-site
+# JavaScript Challenges
-The landing page for my JavaScript Challenges mini-courses
+The landing page for my JavaScript Challenges mini-courses.